squirrelphp/entities/README.md

 ### Base repositories

-You need to define repositories for each entity in order to use them, and create RepositoryConfig classes from the annotated classes ([squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle) does this for you, so you don't need to care too much about these steps).
+You need to define repositories for each entity in order to use them, and create RepositoryConfig classes from the entity classes ([squirrelphp/entities-bundle](https://github.com/squirrelphp/entities-bundle) does this for you, so you don't need to care too much about these steps).

-The repositories only need a `DBInterface` service (from [squirrelphp/queries](https://github.com/squirrelphp/queries)) and the RepositoryConfig.
+The repositories only need a `DBInterface` service (from [squirrelphp/queries](https://github.com/squirrelphp/queries)) and the RepositoryConfig object.
 There are read-only repositories and writeable repositories so you can more easily restrict where and how your data gets changed.
 These are the base repository classes:

 - Squirrel\Entities\RepositoryReadOnly
 - Squirrel\Entities\RepositoryWriteable

 They offer almost the same functionality as `DBInterface` in `squirrelphp/queries`, but they do additional steps to avoid mistakes:

-- You use the object names in your queries, not the column names in the table, the library then converts them for the query
+- You use the object property names in your queries, not the column names in the table, the library then converts them for the query
 - All provided values are converted to the appropriate type (string, int, bool, float, blob)
 - If any unknown column names are used an exception is thrown
 - Whenever you do a SELECT query to retrieve entries, you get entity objects back instead of arrays, and all values are correctly converted before putting them in the entity objects